Depression in men – Adon Health Skip to content

 Depression in men

-Depression in men is often overlooked – by society, by those around them, and not infrequently by the men themselves.
-While women tend to talk about sadness or withdrawal, men often exhibit different symptoms: irritability, exhaustion, aggression, or excessive achievement orientation.
+Depression in men is often overlooked - by society, by those around them, and not infrequently by the affected individuals themselves.
+While women tend to talk about sadness or withdrawal, men show different symptoms: irritability, exhaustion, aggression, or excessive performance orientation.

-These "atypical" symptoms often lead to depression in men being diagnosed late or not at all.
-However, depression is more than just a bad mood; it affects brain metabolism , hormone balance , and physical performance , and can impair overall quality of life in the long term.
+These "atypical" signs mean that depression in men is often diagnosed late or not at all.
+Yet, depression is more than just a bad mood; it affects brain metabolism, hormone balance, and physical performance, and can permanently impair overall quality of life.

 What is depression?

-Depression is a serious mental illness characterized by persistent low mood, loss of interest, lack of motivation, and physical symptoms .
-It is characterized by an imbalance in brain metabolism, particularly in the neurotransmitters serotonin, norepinephrine, and dopamine .
+Depression is a serious mental illness characterized by persistent low mood, loss of interest, lack of drive, and physical symptoms.
+It is marked by an imbalance in brain metabolism, particularly in the neurotransmitters serotonin, norepinephrine, and dopamine.

 Typical symptoms of depression: